vegaprotocol/documentation/docs/node-operators/how-to/rotate-ethereum-keys.md

 $DATA_NODE_REST_ADDR/api/v2/nodes`
 ```

-Now that the Ethereuem key rotation is complete the node will produce signatures bundles using the new Ethereum Key from the new Ethereum nodewallet.
+Now that the Ethereuem key rotation is complete the node will produce signature bundles using the new Ethereum key from the new Ethereum nodewallet.

 ## Resolve the key-rotation on the MultisigControl bridge

-This section only applies if you are a Consensus Validator and your original Ethereum key is listed as a signer on the MultisigControl contract.
+This section only applies if you are a consensus validator and your original Ethereum key is listed as a signer on the MultisigControl contract.

 As a result of the key rotation process the network emits signature bundles that can be used to update the keys on the MultisigControl bridge.
 You need to notify the [MultisigControl Bridge](./../../api/bridge/interfaces/IMultisigControl) about the change by submitting signature bundles to remove **ETH_ADDR** and add **ETH_NEW_ADDR**

 :::warning
-Failure to remove **ETH_ADDR** or add **ETH_NEW_ADDR** before the end of the epoch will result in no reward payout for the node
+Failure to remove **ETH_ADDR** or add **ETH_NEW_ADDR** before the end of the epoch will result in no reward payout for the node.
 :::

 ### Retrieving the signature bundles from a datanode